rafinhaa/rafinhaa/README.md

       </ul>
     </div>
   <h3 align="left">Complementary Training</h3>
-  <p>Several courses in the development area in the main schools in Brazil with a focus on PHP, Java, Javascript, MySQL, C #, Python and Programming logic</p>
+  <p>Several courses in the development area in the main schools in Brazil with a focus on Javascript, Typescript, ReactJS, React Native, NodeJS, Functional Programming and logic</p>
 </details>

 <h3 align="left">Hey, contact me!</h3>